sourcegraph/handbook/content/strategy-goals/strategy/cody/index.md

     - We start by making it so you can use your own Anthropic or OpenAI (ChatGPT) contract.
 To do so, we'll also need to make it so customers can completely customize the prompts.
     - Meanwhile, we partner with one large customer to experiment with plugging in a model they bring.
   - Filters/policies: allow for filtering out copyleft code, at least on a best effort basis.
-- **Prove out VS Code extension usage**
+- **Prove out IDE extension usage**
-  - We choose to focus on VS Code only until we get to [criteria](https://analytics.amplitude.com/sourcegraph/dashboard/4n7yl67)
+  - We're going to expriment with a set of extensions in parallel.
+In particular, we won't bring a unified extension experience.
+We will iterate on each extension independently to find the UX that works, then ultimately bring learnings back in.
-  - We'll iterate on [VS Code improvements](https://github.com/orgs/sourcegraph/projects/331/views/1?filterQuery=label%3A%22cody%2Fvscode%22) based on user feedback.
+  - So far, we've started with VS Code ([Amplitude](https://analytics.amplitude.com/sourcegraph/dashboard/4n7yl67))
-  - This will likely include:
+  - Features will likely include:
     - Autocomplete
     - Adding more recipes, and/or allowing customers to define their own
     - Adding metadata and ownership data into Cody